richzhang/colorization-pytorch/README.md

 ### Testing interactive colorization
 - Get a model.
 Either:
     * (1) download the pretrained model by running ```bash pretrained_models/download_siggraph_model.sh```, which will give you a few models.
-        * Original caffe weights: [*Recommended*] `./checkpoints/siggraph_caffemodel/latest_net_G.pth` is the original caffemodel weights, converted to PyTorch.
+        * Original caffe weights [Recommended] `./checkpoints/siggraph_caffemodel/latest_net_G.pth` is the original caffemodel weights, converted to PyTorch.
 It is recommended.
 Be sure to set `--mask_cent 0` when running it.
         * Retrained model: `./checkpoints/siggraph_retrained/latest_net_G.pth`.
 The model achieves better PSNR but performs qualitatively differently.
 Note that this repository is an approximate reimplementation of the siggraph paper.
     * (2) train your own model (as described in the section above), which will leave a model in `./checkpoints/siggraph_reg2/latest_net_G.pth`